naver/billboard.js/CONTRIBUTING.md

 ### Commit Log Guidelines
 billboard.js follows formatted commit logs based on [Conventional Commits](https://www.conventionalcommits.org/) for many different purposes (like creating CHANGELOG, ease history searching, etc.).
-To not break the current format, you'll be forced to follow our commit log guidelines.
+To avoid breaking the current format, please follow our commit log guidelines.
-Before your commit/push, make sure follow our commit log guidelines.
+Before your commit/push, make sure to follow our commit log guidelines.

 The outline is as below:
 ```bash